steabert/molpy/README.md

+This project is no longer maintained.
+Check https://github.com/felixplasser/molpy instead.

 # Welcome to Molpy!
 Molpy is a python3 library to make it easy to display [Molcas](http://www.molcas.org) wavefunction data, compute properties, and convert to other formats.